A Guide To Who's Who In House Leadership For The 116th Congress

 Democratic Caucus Chairman Hakeem Jeffries, D-N.Y.

 Jeffries narrowly defeated California Rep. Barbara Lee in caucus elections in November to claim the No. 5 leadership post.
 Some of Lee's allies claimed sexism and ageism in the vote, and criticized Jeffries as too centrist.
-Still, the victory set up the 48-year-old New York lawmaker, once called "Brooklyn's Barack Obama," as a possible speaker of the House one day, which would make him the first black speaker in history if that happens.
+Still, the victory set up the 48-year-old New York lawmaker, once called "Brooklyn's Barack Obama," as a possible speaker of the House one day, which would make him the first black Speaker in history if that happens.
 And his addition means there's another African-American in Democratic leadership.

 Democratic Congressional Campaign Committee Chairwoman Cheri Bustos, D-Ill.